 - The conductive outer layer absorbs incoming pulses

-Because one layer reflects and the other layer absorbs, this results in something known as “field cancellation.”
+Because one layer reflects and the other absorbs, this results in “field cancellation.”

 Buying a Faraday Cage

-Because EMP is such a big concern with preppers, there are now lots of Faraday cages that you can buy.
+Because EMP is such a big concern with preppers, there are now many Faraday cages that you can buy.
 The large ones are usually sold as kits that you need to build yourself.

-For example, you can buy this EMP-shielding nickle-coated fabric to create a Faraday cage.
-You could even use it on big spaces – such as by lining your entire garage with two layers of the fabric.
+For example, you can buy this EMP-shielding copper-coated fabric (Amazon link) to create a Faraday cage.
+You could even use it in big spaces – such as by lining your entire garage with two layers of fabric.